Peet’s Coffee

 Peet’s has taken a step back over the past few years and assessed what they need as a company to prosper.
 This included reducing the number of stores that weren’t profitable as well as pairing down the menus.
 This in turn made Peet’s take a harder look at their audience as well as how and who they wanted to reach.

 I was tasked with creating a community outreach marketing campaign for the Pacific Mountain Region (Oregon & Washington) to raise awareness of Peet’s locations to their surrounding areas.
-This campaign included coupons, mailers, coffee donation signage, and a catering brochure.
+This campaign included coupons, mailers, a catering brochure, and coffee donation signage.

 The Problem Solving